I need to uninstall MainBoss Service (or @Requests) but can't do it from MainBoss itself. What do I do?

 - Close the Computer Management window.

 - Use Run as Administrator to open a command prompt window.

 In the command prompt window, type:

-- In the left-hand part of the Management Studio window, expand the
+- In the left-hand part of the Management Studio window, expand the entry for Databases.

 Management Studio opens a window where you can enter SQL commands.